Gaurav-205/Portfolio_Piyusha/GITHUB_SETUP.md

 1. Go to [GitHub.com](https://github.com)
 2. Click "New repository"
-3. Repository name: `your-project-name`
+3. Repository name: `piyusha-bhalerao-portfolio`
-4. Description: "Full-stack base template with Next.js and Express"
+4. Description: "Piyusha Bhalerao's UI/UX Designer Portfolio with 3D Gallery and Magic Cursor"
 5. Choose Public or Private
 6. **DO NOT** initialize with README, .gitignore, or license (we already have these)
 7. Click "Create repository"